aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-8-3/_index.md

 {{% /alert %}}
 ## **Added APIs**
 ### **Support for ActiveX Controls**
-Aspose.Cells for .NET 8.8.3 has exposed the AddActiveXControl method that allows to add an ActiveX control to the ShapeCollection.
-The aforementioned method requires 7 parameters to specify the control type, location to place the control and size of the control.
-The type can be specified using the ControlType enumeration with following possible values.
+Aspose.Cells for .NET 8.8.3 has exposed the `AddActiveXControl` method that allows adding an ActiveX control to the `ShapeCollection`.
+The aforementioned method requires 7 parameters to specify the control type, the location to place the control, and the size of the control.
+The type can be specified using the `ControlType` enumeration with the following possible values.

 1. ControlType.CheckBox
 1. ControlType.ComboBox
 1. ControlType.CommandButton
 1. ControlType.Image
 1. ControlType.Label
 1. ControlType.ListBox
 1. ControlType.RadioButton
 1. ControlType.ScrollBar
 1. ControlType.SpinButton
 1. ControlType.TextBox
 1. ControlType.ToggleButton
 1. ControlType.Unknown

 {{% alert color="primary" %}}